bplmaps/cartinal/training-materials/wasabi.md

 ## How do I connect to Wasabi?

-There are two ways of connecting to Wasabi:
+There are two main ways of connecting to Wasabi:
 1. In the browser.
 2. With an FTP client

 ### Browser access to Wasabi